The Bluff View Guide to Climbing on Cayman Brac

 *Hand Me The Can of Tuna, Boy Ti, v6 4 bolts + anchor.
 A very tall boulder problem.
 Open project.
 Mandatory stick clip.
 Crank like a disease to the lip then dance to the anchor.
 JA 2013

 ****Full Metal Jackfish Ti, 12b 12 bolts + anchor + belay bolt.
 Mandatory stick clip.
-A hard boulder problem (V4) leads to excellent pocket climbing on the beautiful orange wall above.
+A hard boulder problem (V5) leads to excellent climbing on the beautiful orange wall above.
 Don’t feel bad about just pulling up to bolt #1 and continuing from there for a three-star 11c.
 The belay bolt holds the rope out of the way for the boulder problem.
 Unclip it when the climber gets to #2 and you can walk out and see him for the rest of the route.
+Caution: Due to rope-stretch, falling off the boulder problem while following will cause you to crash into a jagged boulder.
+Stretch the rope before following!
 JA 2013

 From Dixon’s Wall (see below) stay relatively close to the wall on a rough trail.
-Cross a trashy ugly area, climb “up & over” twice past some easy scrambling and a crux cactus to reach the Iguana wall.
+Cross a trashy area, climb “up & over” twice past some easy scrambling and a crux cactus (push it away with a stick) to reach the Iguana wall.
 About 5 minutes.
 An easier 2 minute walk from Pinky’s Buttress.
-Only one route at this time, but it’s excellent.
+Only one route at this time but it’s excellent.

 ****Iguana without a G Ti, 12a 9 bolts + anchor.
-Starts just right of an obvious rock shelf at the bottom of the wall.
+Starts just right of an obvious rock shelf.
 Mandatory stick clip.
+Right knee pad.
 Powerful dynamic moves between great holds.
 JB 2013

 This wall is world-class.
 You’ll notice lots of quality stars and it’s no exaggeration.
 North facing with large trees at the base, it’s shady almost all day.
 Access to the cliff is through the Dixon’s back yards.
 Please ask permission (always granted) and chat a bit; the Dixons are all incredibly friendly.
 Try not to swear loudly if it’s not your day, your voice will carry to the school across the road.